tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 1. In the page which loads, leave the *Resource* type as *Instance*.
 1. For the *Instance* field, click in the textbox labeled *Choose an instance*, which will load all of your current EC2 instances (you should have only one instance at this time).
 1. Choose your running instance, then click the *Associate* button.
-1. Your instance now has a “permanent” public IP address \- we’ll use this from now on.
+1. Your instance now has a “permanent” public IP address \- we'll use this from now on.

 #### Point Your Domain at Your EC2 Instance

 In your domain manager, create an A record using your public (Elastic IP) address.
-It’s recommended to also create a CNAME record \- this allows you to point both [http://yourdomain](http://yourdomain) and [http://www.yourdomain](http://www.yourdomain) at your EC2 instance.
+It's recommended to also create a CNAME record \- this allows you to point both [http://yourdomain](http://yourdomain) and [http://www.yourdomain](http://www.yourdomain) at your EC2 instance.
 For this document, we added the following records:

 * **A Record**
   * **Host:** @